peteroupc/peteroupc.github.io/randomgendoc.md

     urandfill(rg, a, bits=53)
         Fills the unsampled bits of the given u-rand 'a' as necessary to make a number with 'bits' many bits.
 If the u-rand already has that many bits or more, the u-rand is rounded using the round-to-nearest, ties to even rounding rule.
 Returns the resulting number as a multiple of 2^'bits'.
 Default for 'bits' is 53.
+        - rg: An object that must supply a 'randbit' method that generates an unbiased random bit.

     urandgreater(rg, a, b)
         Determines whether the first u-rand is greater than another u-rand; returns True if so and False otherwise.
 During the comparison, additional bits will be sampled in both u-rands if necessary for the comparison.
+        - rg: An object that must supply a 'randbit' method that generates an unbiased random bit.
+         - a, b: The first and second u-rands.

     urandless(rg, a, b)
         Determines whether the first u-rand is less than another u-rand; returns True if so and False otherwise.
 During the comparison, additional bits will be sampled in both u-rands if necessary for the comparison.
+        - rg: An object that must supply a 'randbit' method that generates an unbiased random bit.
+         - a, b: The first and second u-rands.

     urandnew()
         Returns an object to serve as a partially-sampled uniform random